 Essential Job Functions:

-Work Experience: One to two years experience in a school or museum environment or relevant experience.
+Work Experience: At least two to four years’ experience in a school or museum environment or relevant experience.

 Skills and Abilities: